3. Ground

 3.6 Designated Areas of Responsibility

 Bahrain only has one Ground position.
-Therefore, the movement areas are only split between SMC and TWR.
+Therefore, the movement areas are only split between GMC and TWR.
 TWR controls the runway as well as the holding points and exit taxiways.
-All other movement areas are under the control of SMC.
+All other movement areas are under the control of GMC.